Table of Contents

 Key Points

-• The process involves endorsing the check, possibly filling out a deposit slip, and following the ATM’s on-screen instructions for cashing the check.
+⢠The process involves endorsing the check, possibly filling out a deposit slip, and following the ATM’s on-screen instructions for cashing the check.

-• Various types of checks, including personal, cashier’s, and certified checks, can generally be cashed at ATMs, depending on the bank’s policies.
+⢠Various types of checks, including personal, cashier’s, and certified checks, can generally be cashed at ATMs, depending on the bank’s policies.

-• Not all ATMs support check cashing; it’s advisable to use ATMs located at your bank to avoid fees and ensure your check is processed efficiently.
+⢠Not all ATMs support check cashing; it’s advisable to use ATMs located at your bank to avoid fees and ensure your check is processed efficiently.

-• Alternative methods for cashing checks include visiting a bank teller, using mobile deposit features, or cashing checks at retail stores, though fees may apply in some cases.
+⢠Alternative methods for cashing checks include visiting a bank teller, using mobile deposit features, or cashing checks at retail stores, though fees may apply in some cases.

 Steps to Cash a Check at an ATM

 Once you have your account details, card, and PIN number, cashing your check at an ATM is pretty much the same as making a cash deposit at an ATM.
-Most banks will require you to have a minimum amount in your checking account in order to cash your check.
+Most banks will require you to have a minimum amount in your checking account to cash your check.

 Here are the steps to cashing a check at an ATM:

 • Endorse the back of your check.
-With a pen (not pencil), sign your name on the back of your check and write your account number.
+With a pen (not a pencil), sign your name on the back of your check and write your account number.
 Security tip: Wait until you get to the ATM location to sign the back of your check, even if you have to bring a pen with you.
 If an endorsed check gets lost or stolen, someone else could cash it.

 • Insert the check into the machine.
 The ATM will invite you to make your deposit.
 If no check envelope is used, it will scan your check and ask you to confirm the amount.

-One thing to keep in mind: Even an in-network machine may have ATM withdrawal limits — typically between $500 and $1000 per day.
+One thing to keep in mind: Even an in-network machine may have ATM withdrawal limits â which typically range from $300-$3,000 per day, though some may be closer to $5,000 depending on the bank and account type.,

 Types of Checks That May Be Cashed at an ATM